-Trump's Midterm Roadshow Begins On A Unusually Normal Note
+Trump's Midterm Roadshow Begins On An Unusually Normal Note

 Trump also suggested he would “be back” to campaign for Saccone.

 The visit to H&K was not the big arena rally that Trump loves.
-But the White House’s characterization of the visit as a more-formal affair to promote the recently passed tax bill and talk about the economy clashed with Trump’s tweet proclaiming that he was coming to “give my total support for Saccone.”
+But the White House’s characterization of the visit as a more formal affair to promote the recently passed tax bill and talk about the economy clashed with Trump’s tweet proclaiming that he was coming to “give my total support for Saccone.”
 In the end — and, clocking in at 25 minutes, it was also uncharacteristically short for a Trump roadshow speech — it was a fusion of both.

 Aware that the president often can be a liability, given his low job-approval numbers and his tendency to wander off script, GOP strategists have said Trump would be at his most valuable to the party by simply marketing the tax bill as a big win for voters.

-Trump can be unpredictable, so it’s always possible he will revert to his combative comfort zone, where he blurts out whatever’s on his mind (NFL players protesting the national anthem, Hillary Clinton, etc.).
+Trump can be unpredictable, so it’s always possible he will revert to his combative comfort zone, where he blurts out whatever’s on his mind (NFL players protesting during the national anthem, Hillary Clinton, etc.).
 But, for the most part Thursday, Trump was on message — the traditional GOP’s preferred message, at least.
 There was one brief reference to Clinton, his Democratic rival in 2016.
-There also was a tip of the cap to her husband, former President Bill Clinton: “It’s the economy, stupid,” said Trump, repeating the Clinton campaign mantra of 1992.
+There also was a tip of the cap to her husband, former president Bill Clinton: “It’s the economy, stupid,” said Trump, repeating the Clinton campaign mantra of 1992.
 “You ever hear that one?”

 And there was an on-stage cameo from Ivanka Trump, the president’s daughter and adviser.
 She plugged the child tax credit she championed. (“It is so amazing to be here in Pennsylvania, to be here with all of you,” she said.
 “We worked so hard on tax cuts and tax reform.”)